My new cookbook Big Vegan Flavor is now available!

 Jump to Recipe

-This cozy Butternut Squash Soup with Crispy Lentils is the ultimate fall recipe.
-Featuring creamy pureed squash and a crunchy surprise topping, you’ll want to indulge in bowl after bowl!
+This Butternut Squash Soup with Crispy Lentils is a cozy fall recipe that highlights the best of butternut squash.
+Featuring creamy pureed squash and a crunchy surprise topping, youโ€™ll want to indulge in bowl after bowl!

 Prep 15 minutes